7 Easy Ways to Improve Conversions with Optimized Landing Pages

 Step 7: Try New Ideas & Test Your Copy

-We’ve given you a few best practices when it comes to landing page copy, but you should never rely on them.
+I’ve given you a few best practices when it comes to landing page content, but you should never rely on them.
 Every customer base is different.
 What works for one group may backfire when applied to another group.

 To create the best landing page copy, it’s important to experiment with new ideas and test your results.
 This is the only way to know what kind of writing improves your conversion rates.